Everyday Italian

 Everyday Italian is a Food Network show hosted by Giada De Laurentiis.
-In the show, De Laurentiis focuses for her viewers on traditional Italian cuisine with an American flair.
+In the show, De Laurentiis taught viewers about traditional Italian cuisine with American influences.

-Popularity
+Production

-The show is recorded (shot at 24 frames for a cinematic feel) on location in Malibu, Pasadena and the Pacific Palisades, shunning the traditional Food Network sets and instead using a series of rented homes.
-All of the cooking on the show is shot live on set during an initial run and later the close up shots are recorded during a second run.
-De Laurentiis often features family members in episodes, most notably fashion designer husband Todd Thompson.
-Her mother, aunt, brother, and sister have also appeared in several episodes, occasionally working side-by-side with De Laurentiis in the kitchen.
-Giada's Aunt Raffy is the family member featured most often on the show; bringing recipes for such specialties as Chestnut Stuffing and Turkey Tonnato.
-Giada announced on Food Network's website that the show is no longer in production as of February 2008, just before the birth of her first child.
+The show was recorded in rented homes in Malibu, Pasadena and the Pacific Palisades, rather than a traditional set.
+All of the cooking on the show was shot live on set during an initial run and later the close up shots were recorded during a second run.

+De Laurentiis often featured family members in episodes, most notably her husband, fashion designer Todd Thompson.
+Her mother, aunt, brother, and sister also appeared in several episodes, occasionally working with De Laurentiis in the kitchen.
+Giada's Aunt Raffy was the family member featured most often on the show; bringing recipes for such specialties as Chestnut Stuffing and Turkey Tonnato.
+Just before the birth of her first child in February 2008, De Laurentis made an announcement on the Food Network website that the show was no longer being produced.